 There are instances in the course of a construction contract when the entire work or a part of it or any other contractual obligation cannot be performed.
 The reasons for such inability to fulfill such an obligation may be attributable to the client or the contractor or to both.
-There are situations where such a situation has to be effected due to the reasons not attributable to any party.
-Inability to meet the contractual obligations due to such reasons can be broadly called as Force Majeure.
+There are situations where such a situation has to be affected due to the reasons not attributable to any party.
+The inability to meet the contractual obligations due to such reasons can be broadly called as Force Majeure.

 Force Majeure is a very common term found in contracts.
 It literally means Superior Force.
 In practice it means a chance occurrence or an unavoidable accident.